 Change to the types of Alternative Commercial Proposals that may be submitted during consultation on the annual draft Invitation to Tender

 PHARMAC is changing the types of proposals that may be submitted in response to consultation on the draft Annual multi-product tender.
-This was the subject of a consultation letter dated 17 June 2016.

 In summary, the effect of the decision is that: